Environmental Atlas

 Traffic / Noise

 Nowadays, you can travel ever more speedily and comfortably to get from A to B, be it on a plane, a train, a bus or in your own car.
 Travel generates noise and emissions, however, which can damage your health and the environment.
-Traffic / Noise
+Find out here how Berlin’s traffic and noise has developed in the past years.
+More information

 Strommast Freileitungsmast in der Abenddämmerung